googleprojectzero/domato/README.md

 `b { width:100% }`

 Note there are two rules for the 'selector' symbol.
 In such cases, when the generator is asked to generate a 'selector', it will select the rule to use at random.
-It is also possible to specify the probability of the rule using the 'p' attribute, for example
+It is also possible to specify the probability of the rule using the 'p' attribute, for example:

 ```
 <selector p=0.9> = a